Preconditioned pseudo-time continuation for parameterized inverse problems: Preliminaries

 Consider forward Euler time-stepping with $N$ time steps and modified Euler time-stepping with $M=\frac{N}{2}$ time steps (assuming $N$ is even).
 The time nodes $t_0,t_\frac{1}{2},t_1,t_{1+\frac{1}{2}},\dots,t_{M-\frac{1}{2}},t_{M}$ in the modified Euler time discretization correspond exactly to the time nodes $t_0,t_1,\dots,t_N$ in the forward Euler time discretization.
 Hence, both methods require $N$ evaluations of $\f$ and thus have approximately the same computational cost.
 However, the truncation error of forward Euler is $\mathcal O(\frac{1}{N})$ whereas the truncation error of modified Euler is $\mathcal O(\frac{1}{M^2})=\mathcal O(\frac{4}{N^2})$.
-If $N>4$, then the modified Euler method has a smaller truncation error with the same computational cost.
+If $N>4$ and the constants hidden in the $\mathcal O$ are equal, then the modified Euler method has a smaller truncation error with the same computational cost.
 This simple analysis is instructive to see when and why higher-order methods may be superior.
 Our numerical results presented in Section~\ref{sec:numerical_results} demonstrate the improvements that can be attained using modified Euler when the auxiliary parameter perturbation is large enough to mandate small forward Euler time steps.
-Although we omit discussion of higher-order (greater than second order) methods now, we highlight their potential benefits in our concluding remarks; see Section~\ref{sec:conc}.
+Although we omit discussion of higher-order (greater than second-order) methods now, we highlight their potential benefits in our concluding remarks; see Section~\ref{sec:conc}.